The multiple holomorph of centerless groups: Our main theorem

 which is a homomorphism by (3).
 Its image, which is the subset in question, is then a subgroup of $\Aut(G)$ and is normal by Lemma \ref{normal lemma}.
 Its kernel lies in $\ker(f)\cap \ker(h)$ by (5), and so is trivial by (1).
 It follows that $G\simeq \Phi(G)$ and we obtain (9). \end{proof}

-\begin{proof}[Proof of $(10),(11)$] By (\ref{relation}) and (\ref{relation'}), we see that when restricted to $\ker(f)$ and $\ker(h)$, respectively, the map $g$ becomes a homomorphism and an anti-homomorphism.
-Since $g$ is a bijection, it follows that $g(\ker(f))$ and $g(\ker(h))$ are subgroups of $G$, which are isomorphic to $\ker(f)$ and $\ker(h)$, respectively.
+\begin{proof}[Proof of $(10),(11)$] By (\ref{relation}) and (\ref{relation'}), the map $g$ is a homomorphism and an anti-homomorphism when restricted to $\ker(f)$ and $\ker(h)$, respectively.
+Since $g$ is a bijection, it follows that $g(\ker(f))$ and $g(\ker(h))$ are indeed subgroups of $G$, which are isomorphic to $\ker(f)$ and $\ker(h)$, respectively.

 Next, consider $\varphi\in \Aut(G)$.
 For any $\zeta\in G$, by Lemma \ref{normal lemma}, we know that